Building EG-Overlay From Source#

 Visual Studio#

-EG-Overlay is built using the MSVC compiler.
-The most straightforward way to install a functional compiler toolchain is to install Microsoft Visual Studio.
+While EG-Overlay is written in Rust, it still requires the MSVC compiler.
+The most straightforward way to install a functional compiler toolchain with the required dependencies is to install Microsoft Visual Studio.

 Note